azavea/nasa-hyperspectral/docs/arch/v1/README.md

  - a new hyperspectral imagery becomes available
  - an external event is generated and received by the system
- - this even triggers one or more asyncronous processes that may ultimatly result in production of derived data products
+ - this even triggers one or more asynchronous processes that may ultimately result in production of derived data products
  - system produces an event when products are finally generated, alerting the users

 ### Develop On-Demand Analysis

 This is the second model use case: Azavea requests production of dead trees layer

-- a request for tree mortaility product at AOI gets made
+- a request for tree mortality product at AOI gets made
 - relevant HSI scenes are identified from catalog
 - if not already available, those HSI scenes are downloaded and staged
 - scenes are pre-processed to generate additional feature rasters